Skorekaj/DockerSwarm_On_Aws_Provisioned_With_Terraform/README.md

 - Create a manager token on master1:
 - Join master2 and master3 to the swarm:
 - Create a service on master1:
-- Scale the service to 3 :
+- Scale the service to 3 nodes:
 - Drain master1, master2 and master3 of containers:

 Now we have 3 services containers running on 2 nodes in a 5 node cluster with 3 managers.